bsmith89/make-bml/make-lesson.md

 Followed by `bash run_pipeline.sh`.

-But this process, and subsequently undoing it, can be a hassle and source of errors for complicated pipelines.
+But this process, and subsequently undoing it, can be a hassle and source of errors in complicated pipelines.

 What we really want is an executable _description_ of our pipeline that allows software to do the tricky part for us: